 - Do not physically confront the person or block their access to an exit.

-- Call Campus Security at XXX-XXX-XXX or dial 911.
+- Call Campus Security at one of the numbers listed at the bottom of this page or dial 911.
 Remain calm and provide as much information as possible about the person.

 - Do not let anyone into the building without proper authority